Unihertz Jelly 2 review: Size matters

-A sad but vocal minority of phone enthusiasts continue to lament ever-inflating phone sizes and the "good old days" of smaller screens.
-If any of them are willing to put their money where their mouth is, there are modern alternatives, like the dinky Unihertz Jelly 2 with its 3" screen.
+A small but vocal group of us continue to feel defeated by the ever-expanding size of mainstream smartphones.
+The "good old days" of smaller screens really are starting to feel like a time long past, barely a glimmer on the horizon of technology's rapid advance in the smartphone era.
+If you're one of these people willing to put their money where there mouth is and actually buy a "tiny" phone, there are options—like the dinky Unihertz Jelly 2 with its 3" screen.
 While I enjoyed the previous Unihertrz Jelly Pro (which I bought for myself as a gag, but did not review for Android Police), it was a novelty I honestly couldn't recommend.
 But the Jelly 2 does a half-decent job as an actual phone, elevating it beyond a mere novelty.

 Specs